-No fluid is delivered
+No fluid is delivered.

-- Power is not on - Net positive suction head (NPSHA) low for inlet conditions & vapor pressure of the liquid pumped Calculate NPSHA and redesign piping if necessary - Leaks in suction line or port passages (Detect by submerging pressure line on discharge side into liquid to see bubbles) - Direction of shaft rotation is incorrect - Pump shaft is not rotating Coupling is defective or tongue and groove are not engaged - The relief valve setting is too low (Liquid is discharging through the by-pass port)
+- Power is not on. - Net positive suction head available (NPSHA) is lower than required for the inlet conditions and the vapor pressure of the liquid pumped.
+Calculate NPSHA and redesign piping if necessary. - Leaks in suction line or port passages.
+These can be detected by submerging the pressure line from the discharge side of the pump into a pail of liquid where the air will be seen in the form of bubbles. - Direction of shaft rotation is incorrect. - Pump shaft is not rotating.
+The coupling is defective or the tongue and groove are not engaged. - The relief valve setting is too low.
+Liquid is discharging through the by-pass port.

-Capacity is too low
+Capacity is too low.

-- There are air leaks in the suction line - Suction losses are high (suction lift is too great or the suction line too small or too long) - This can be detected by installing a vacuum gauge directly at the pump suction - The maximum vacuum at the pump suction should never exceed 15" of mercury - Vaporization caused by higher vacuums will generally result in capacity drop off - Suction conditions must be redesigned - Pump speed is too slow - The strainer is too small or obstructed - The suction port or pipe is not immersed deeply enough in the liquid - Piping is improperly installed, permitting an air pocket to form in the pump - Increased clearances or wear in the pump will sometimes cause the pump to deliver an insufficient supply of fluid - This can generally be corrected by reducing the thickness of the cover gaskets - Folded gasket/dirt could cause leakage
+- There are air leaks in the suction line. - Suction losses are too high.
+The suction lift is too great or the suction line too small or too long.
+This can be detected by installing a vacuum gauge directly at the pump suction.
+The maximum vacuum at the pump suction should never exceed 15" of mercury.
+Vaporization caused by higher vacuums will generally result in capacity drop off.
+Suction conditions must be redesigned. - Pump speed is too slow. - The strainer is too small or obstructed. - The suction port or pipe is not immersed deeply enough in the liquid. - Piping is improperly installed, permitting an air pocket to form in the pump. - Increased clearances or wear in the pump will sometimes cause the pump to deliver an insufficient supply of fluid.
+This can generally be corrected by reducing the thickness of the cover gaskets.
+A folded gasket or a slight amount of dirt can exaggerate the problem and cause leakage.

-Pump works spasmodically
+Pump works spasmodically.

+- Leaky suction line.

+- Varying suction conditions.

-Leaky suction line, Varying suction conditions, or Air or vapor in the fluid
+- Air or vapor in the fluid.

-Excessive power draw
+Excessive power draw.

-- Pressure too high
+- Pressure too high.

-- Liquid is more viscous than originally expected
+- Liquid is more viscous than originally expected.

-- Suction or discharge lines obstructed
+- Suction or discharge lines obstructed.

-- Insufficient horsepower
+- Insufficient horsepower.

-- Drive shaft and pump misaligned
+- Drive shaft and pump misaligned.

-- Pump binding due to insufficient end clearance
+- Pump binding due to insufficient end clearance.

-- Pump shaft is bent
+- Pump shaft is bent.

-- Misalignment within the pump due to bad piping or poor installation, causing strain or distortion
+- Misalignment within the pump due to bad piping or poor installation, causing strain or distortion.

-Pump is noisy
+Pump is noisy.

-- Pump is cavitating due to inadequate suction conditions - · Misalignment of coupling - Coupling is set too close to pump - Vibration of pump due to worn or bent shaft - Air leaks on suction side of pump or air entrainment in the fluid
+- Pump is cavitating due to inadequate suction conditions. - Misalignment of coupling. - Coupling is set too close to pump. - Vibration of pump due to worn or bent shaft. - Air leaks on suction side of pump or air entrainment in the fluid.

-Pump leaks
+Pump leaks.

-- Cover bolts need tightening or cover gasket is defective - Worn or defective seal
+- Cover bolts need tightening or cover gasket is defective. - Worn or defective seal.